 To install using pip:

-pip install slycot # optional pip install control
+pip install slycot # optional; see below pip install control

 To install in your home directory, use:

 To install for all users (on Linux or Mac OS):

 python setup.py build sudo python setup.py install

 You can check out the latest version of the source code with the command:

 You can run a set of unit tests to make sure that everything is working correctly.
 After installation, run: